 The Halden Aerospace Laboratory (HAL) was established at the Institute for Energy Technology (IFE) in Halden, Norway in early 2020 as part of the Human Automation Lab (HA-Lab).
 Norway has a strategic ambition to become a space nation and to capitalise on recent key developments to promote Norwegian interests and industry in this area.
 The key developments include technological advances and lower costs which enable the involvement of new players and more innovative solutions.
 Also, the increasing growth of the downstream space sector and increasing importance of space operations for the safety and security of society create further opportunities for multi-actor and multi-disciplinary collaboration and cooperation.

 HAL was established to harness our 30+ years’ experience on human factors and human-technology interaction.
-Combined with IFE’s 60+ years of experience of developing and testing high-precision sensors, materials and instrumentation for extremely harsh environments, and to utilise this expertise to further research and development in space and other relevant domains in Norway and Europe.
+Combined with IFE’s 60+ years of experience of developing and testing high-precision sensors, materials and instrumentation for extremely harsh environments, we aim to apply this expertise to further research and development in space and other relevant domains in Norway and Europe.

 Vision & Mission

 Our vision is for HAL to become a national laboratory for applied aerospace research, supporting Norway’s continued strategic ambition of becoming a premier space nation.
 Our mission is to bring together research institutes, academic organisations, small and medium-sized enterprises (SMEs) and start-ups to develop, prototype and test innovative solutions to optimise the opportunities and meet the challenges of space research.
 Utilising our decades of knowledge and experience from the nuclear and other harsh, safety-critical environments, and our already established infrastructure, we aim to help these stakeholders to bridge the gap from idea and concept to actual demonstration of technology capabilities (TRL levels 2-5).